-You might think that carrying the shame of your mistakes around your neck like a thick, weighty chain will somehow teach you to do better.
+You might think that carrying the shame of your mistakes will somehow teach you to do better.

 But as shame researcher (and all round self-loving badass) Brené Brown discovered, shame doesn’t lead to positive change.

-Shame leads us to feeling so fucked up that we end up doing more fucked up things.
+Shame makes us feel so fucked up that we end up doing more fucked up things.
 It’s a self-fulfilling prophecy.
 One that buries us deep in self-loathing.

 But you can dig yourself out.

 Over the years, I’ve learned how to move from shame into self love.
 It hasn’t been easy, especially when shame tricks you into thinking you should hold onto it.
 (It’s sneaky like that).